hugecheese/morpheus/README.md

 - Question: the `ToDevice` event will specify the `type`, but unlike most other events, the `EventContent` doesn't depend on any type.
 Does ToDevice need to specify the type?
 Or should the content be in a different format that varies based off the type?
 - Document `m.accepted_terms`
 - Specification of the fields on `m.direct` is incomplete/absent
-- Undocumented `m.push_rules.device`?
+- Undocumented `m.push_rules::device`?
-- Why two possible types per field? `PushRule.actions` is weird to implement and seems to be lacking in documentation.
+- Why two possible types per field? `PushRule::actions` is weird to implement and seems to be lacking in documentation.
 - Inconsistent specification of `m.receipt`.
 Normally, any maps of ids to objects are specified as `{string: object}`, but for `m.receipt`, we oddly specify the name of the key as the type of key (which is not the name).
 Unclear and inconsistent with all other map fields.
 - `m.receipt` overall has a very strange and non-obvious layout, and all the fields are optional for no apparent reason.
 - Inconsistent naming: `ts` vs `timestamp`